AUT Students’ Concept Heartfelt Chosen For Global Lexus Design Award Competition

 Heartfelt’s target audience is broken up into two main categories – the elderly and medical professionals – as they have been identified as the highest risk groups to suffer from grief, isolation and loneliness in Covid-19 times.

-Andrew Davis says the business is extremely proud of Jessica and Gayle’s achievements, skills and growth throughout their time participating in the Lexus Design Award paper this year.
+Andrew Davis says the business is extremely proud of Jessica and Gayle’s achievements, skills and growth throughout their time participating in the Lexus Design Award competition this year.

 “The success of Heartfelt in the international Lexus Design Award competition highlights how innovative, adaptive and in-tune with the global climate our young Kiwi designers are.